 You should scrutinize your credit report before everyone else does.
 Get errors corrected and you may get a better rate.
 Dispute any errors you find.
 Doing so may save you a lot of money in the long run.
 You get a free credit report each year from all three major credit bureaus.
 Go to AnnualCreditReport.com.

-Get pre-approved and don’t let your credit change for the worse.
+Get pre-qualified and don’t let your credit change for the worse.
 So speak with a mortgage professional, find out what you can afford, and go searching with your realtor based on actual knowledge.
 You’ll feel better about looking and will have more fun knowing that what you look at will all be options you can comfortably afford.
-For the preapproval process, the lender will look into your income and expenses—all of them.
-But being preapproved makes your bid more competitive (proving you can back up your offer).
+For the pre-qualification process, the mortgage company will look into your income and expenses—all of them.
+But being pre-qualified makes your bid more competitive (proving you can back up your offer).

 There are some terrific first-time homebuyer programs to help you get a loan without a hefty downpayment.
-Some programs have downpayment assistance.
-Getting in when you can allows you to build up equity faster, especially if you are smart with your loan repayment plan.
-We can get you in touch with our affiliated lender, who can walk you through the various programs available to you.
+Some programs have zero to low down payment options.
+Buying your first home when you can allows you to build up equity faster, especially if you are smart with your loan repayment plan.
+After you’ve been pre-qualified, we can get you in touch with an affiliated Realtor® who can assist you with finding your dream home.

 You may be eligible for a loan that is guaranteed by the Department of Veterans Affairs or the U.S. Department of Agriculture, that doesn’t require a down payment.
 You may also qualify for another state program.
 Federal Housing Administration loans have a minimum down payment of 3.5%, and there are conventional loans available with as little as 3% down.

 VA loans are mortgages guaranteed by the U.S. Department of Veterans Affairs.People who have served in the military are who they are created for.
 They allow qualified home buyers to put zero percent down and get 100% financing.
 Borrowers pay a funding fee in lieu of mortgage insurance.